kharchenkolab/conos/vignettes/walkthrough.md

 ![plot of chunk unnamed-chunk-15](walkthrough_figures/unnamed-chunk-15-1.png)

-A convenience function can be used to examine the composition of the clusters in terms of samples, sample entropy (middle), and cluster size (bottom):
+The convenience function `plotClusterBarplots` can be used to examine the composition of the clusters in terms of samples (top), sample entropy (middle), and cluster size (bottom):

 ```r